Ozqn0/operating-systems-labs/example-05/example-05.md

 - The parent does not wait for the child (no `wait()` call).
 This can leave a brief period where a defunct (zombie) child exists until the parent exits or reaps it.
 - Outputs from parent and child may interleave unpredictably.

-## Recommended Improvements and Notes

-- Check `fork()` return value for errors:
-  - if (q < 0) { perror("fork failed"); return 1; }
-- Use `pid_t` consistently (already used) and include proper error handling.
-- To ensure the parent waits for the child and reaps it, use `waitpid()` (include <sys/wait.h>):
-  - In parent: `waitpid(q, NULL, 0);`
-- Because `printf()` is line-buffered on terminals, ensure each printed message ends with `\n`.
-If printing without newline, call `fflush(stdout)` to force output order.
-- If you want deterministic ordering for demonstration purposes, have the parent `wait()` for the child before printing the "Common" message, or add synchronization primitives.
-- Consider adding explanatory comments in English inside the source code so readers understand process behavior.
-- Handle other possible issues like calling `fork()` in tight loops, checking resource limits, and understanding copy-on-write semantics for memory after fork.

 ## How to Compile and Run